Claude Code vs OpenCode: Terminal AI Coding Agent Comparison (2026)

 Cost optimization across modelsOpenCode

 Start with Claude Code for the best coding experience.
 Add OpenCode when you need model flexibility.
-Coordinate both with Ivern Squads.
+Coordinate both with Ivern AI.

 Set up your multi-agent coding workflow →